Open or Close Alert Message

 Mission Statements

-The mission of the Debusk college of Osteopathic Medicine (DCOM):
+The mission of the Debusk College of Osteopathic Medicine (DCOM):

 To prepare healthcare professionals, including practitioners, researchers and educators, who are committed to serving the Appalachian region and beyond with the premise that the cornerstone of meaningful existence is service to humanity.